lgreco/DataStructures/Exams/F21/src/readme.md

 ### Implement ``compareTo``

 The most common mistake I observed here was multiple return statements.
-The second most common was the omission of the ``implements`` declaration at the class header, or an incomplete declaration instead of ``implements Comparable<Node>``.
+The second most common was the omission of the ``implements`` declaration at the class header, or an incomplete declaration instead of ``implements Comparable<LinkedList271>``.